-Saying "In 1913, trying desperately to liberate art from the ballast of the representational world, I sought refuge in the form of the square," Kasimir Malevich invented Suprematism.
-For him the elemental shape was, "The first step of pure creation."
+Reflecting on the birth of Suprematism, Malevich stated, "In 1913, trying desperately to liberate art from the ballast of the representational world, I sought refuge in the form of the square".
+And in so doing he envisioned "The first step of pure creation".

 Artworks and Artists of Suprematism

-Study for Decor of Victory Over the Sun
+Study for Décor for Victory Over the Sun

-Pencil on paper - State Theatre Museum, St. Petersburg
+Pencil on paper - State Theater Museum, St. Petersburg

-Once described as Malevich's "living, royal infant," the Black Square has been seen as a major landmark in the history of abstract art, a point of both beginning and ending.
-Malevich would paint four versions of it between 1915 and the early 1930s, and it is said that the last version was carried behind his coffin during his funeral.
-Pared down from a design he painted for the Victory Over the Sun (1913), this first version depicts a purely black square against a thin border of white, further obscuring any sense of normal space or perspective.
-At the 0.10 exhibition in 1915, Malevich emphasized its status by hanging it across the corner of a room, emulating the Russian tradition for the placement of religious icons.
+Malevich would paint four versions between 1915 and the early 1930s, and it is said that the last version was carried behind his coffin during his funeral (in 1935).
+Pared down from a design he painted for the Victory Over the Sun (1913) opera, this first version depicts a plain black square against a thin border of white, further obscuring any sense of normal space or perspective.
+At The Last Futurist Exhibition of Painting 0.10 exhibition in 1915, Malevich emphasized its importance by hanging it across the corner of a room, emulating the Russian tradition for displaying religious icons in domestic dwellings.

 Oil on canvas - Tretyakov Gallery, Moscow